mtbsteve/VolkswagenID3-widgets/README.md

 1. Install iobroker from here: https://www.npmjs.com/package/iobroker.js-controller
 2. Add the we.connect plugin from here: https://github.com/ta2k/ioBroker.vw-connect/blob/master/README.md
-3. Enter your volkswagen.id credentials (username, password and s-pin)
+3. Enter your volkswagen.id credentials (username, password and, if you have it, your s-pin).
+Note you need to select "ID" not "VW" in the adapter settings.
 4. Install the vis-inventwo widget set in the adapter menu of iobroker
+5. Install the vis (visualization) adapter
-5. Deploy the javascript code for the charging menu and the scheduler in the scripts section
+6. Deploy the javascript code for the charging menu and the scheduler in the scripts section
-6. Create the user variables in 0_userdata.0 as listed in the javascript code
+7. Create the user variables in 0_userdata.0 as listed in the javascript code

 Note: you must install the vw-connect plugin with the little github icon in the adapter menu of iobroker in order to get the latest version since the code is under development.